 2. Plan events for your club or nonprofit organization

-Many college students are involved in organizations.
-Oftentimes, students have the opportunity to participate in volunteer work through those clubs.
-Besides helping out with already established events and campaigns, you can take your service to the next level by helping organize and plan these events.
-A University of California, San Diego student shares a time she was successful in organizing an event for club:
+Many college students are involved in service-based organizations.
+You may have the opportunity to participate in already established events and campaigns through these clubs.
+Yet, you can take your volunteer resume to the next level by helping organize and plan these events.
+A University of California- San Diego student shares a time she was successful in organizing an event for a club:

 “I took advantage of the digital realm within my presidency of the Japanese National Honors Society, by creating platforms to sustain group cohesiveness throughout distance learning.
 I established a Discord server to create opportunities for students to communicate in Japanese and find resources to diversify their cultural interests.
 In one of the channels, I developed "Oishii Ryouri", a virtual Cooking Event where I facilitated zoom calls with a new recipe where students cooked Japanese cuisine together.
 Recently, I planned and executed our first in person movie night in two years.
 We hit our highest attendance record at 90 participants, went through 50 bottles of "ramune", and sold out of snacks within fifteen minutes.”